Djoe-Denne/Palantir/docs/user/shortcuts.md

    - Check if the modifier and key names are spelled correctly
    - Verify the command name matches exactly
    - Ensure there's no typo in the `+` symbol
+   - Verify the command is properly registered in the system

 2. **Configuration not loading**
    - Verify the file is in `config/shortcuts.ini`